-In the USER tab display, folder directories can contain up to four levels.
-The maximum total number of files and folders which can be stored is 740 (CVP-405/403), 370 (CVP-401), but this may differ depending on the length of the file names.
-The maximum number of files/folders which can be stored in a folder in the USER tab is 250.
+In the USER tab display, folder

+directories can contain up to four levels.
+The maximum total number of files and folders which can be stored is 2550, but this may differ depending on the length of the file names.
+The maximum number of files/folders 1 the PRESET tab.
-Entering Characters

-The instructions that follow show you how to enter characters in naming your files/folders and when entering the Keyword for Music Finder function/website.
+Entering Characters The instructions that follow show you how to enter characters in naming your files/ folders and when entering the Keyword for Music Finder function/website.
 The method is much the same as entering names and numbers to a conventional mobile phone.
 Entering characters should be done in the display shown below.

-Depending on the display for character entry you are working in, some types of characters cannot be entered.

-Even if you select Japanese as the Language, when you enter the characters in the lyrics editing display (page 162), the Internet Setting display (page 179), or website, the type of characters "CASE"/"case" may be entered.

-The following half-size marks cannot be entered for a file/folder name.

-Entering password or WEP key of wireless LAN connection in the website, those characters are converted to "".

-1 Change the type of character by pressing the [1▲] button.

-• If you select a language other than Japanese as the Language (page 63), the following different types of characters are available:

-CASE......Alphabet (capital letters, half size), numbers (half size), marks (half size) case.....Alphabet (lowercase letters, half size), numbers (half size), marks (half size)

-• If you select Japanese as the Language (page 63), the following different types of characters and sizes can be entered:
+CASE ,@1 ABC2 DEF3 GHI4 JKL5 MNO6 OK PQRS7 TUV8 WXYZ9 SYMBOL DELETE ICON +-0 Change the type of character by pressing the $[1 \blacktriangle]$ button. • If you select a language other than Japanese as the Language (page 63), the following different types of characters are available: CASE.....Alphabet (capital letters, half size), numbers (half size), marks (half size) case Alphabet (lowercase letters, half size), numbers (half size), marks (half size) • If you select Japanese as the Language (page 63), the following different types of characters and sizes can be entered: かな漢 (kana-kan) ...
+Hiragana and Kanji, marks (full size) לא (kana) Katakana (half size), marks (half size) A B C.....Alphabet (capital and small letters, full size), numbers (full size), marks (full size) ABC.....Alphabet (capital and small letters, half size), numbers (half size), marks (half size)

-2 Use the [DATA ENTRY] dial to move the cursor to the desired position.

-Press the $[2 \blacktriangle \blacktriangledown]$ - $[6 \blacktriangle \blacktriangledown]$ and $[7 \blacktriangle]$ buttons, corresponding to the character you wish to enter.
+- 2 Use the [DATA ENTRY] dial to move the cursor to the desired position. - 3 Press the $[2 \blacktriangle \bigtriangledown] - [6 \blacktriangle \lor]$ and $[7 \blacktriangle]$ buttons, corresponding to the character you wish to enter.